 Promo codes are codes that a user uses to get a one-time product free of charge.
 The user enters the promo code in your app or in the Google Play Store app to receive the one-time product at no cost.
 Use promo codes to build a base of users for your one-time products.

 Unique subscription product configuration optionsThe Google Play Console offers a lot of flexibility when creating subscription products.
 Following is a list of the options available for your subscription products:

-- Billing period - The frequency at which a user is charged while their subscription is
+- Billing period: The frequency at which a user is charged while

 Billing continues indefinitely at the interval and price specified for the subscription.
 At each subscription renewal, Google Play charges the user account automatically, then notifies the user of the charges afterward by email.